 In this study, our team transformed the entire S. cerevisiae MVA pathway within a single piggyBac cassette, along with a β-Farnesene synthase.
 In a single transformation of the piggyBac/MVA cassette, we were able to obtain multiple strains with high levels of β-Farnesene production.
 When these high-producing strains were carried over to a shake flask experiment, the highest titer reached in a given strain was over 1.6 g/L.

-Ultimately, these early results show that the piggyBac system has a very robust performance in S. cerevisiae.
+Ultimately, these proof-of-concept results show that the piggyBac system has a very robust performance in S. cerevisiae.

 The study results above elucidate the approach to implementing the piggyBac system for improving the production of metabolites in transformed S. cerevisiae.
 These results clearly demonstrate that the PiggyBac system has the ability to expedite the screening of multiple gene cassettes in commercial strains in a single transformation step, and without any preconceived knowledge of the strain’s genetics or target site sequence.